Skip to main content

 Advanced Placement Option

 The Advanced Placement Curriculum enables Licensed Practical Nurses and Certified Paramedics to apply to the Associate Degree in Nursing Program by meeting all the admission requirements.
-Those qualified applicants may be accepted into the first year, second semester.
 The theoretical and clinical components of nursing courses must be taken concurrently and sequentially as outlined in the applicable curriculum sheet.
 Graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).